The rise of veganism in New Zealand makes a Christchurch vegan butchery as busy as ever.

-One Christchurch women has created a ironic vegan butchery which has seen a rise in customers with the growth of veganism.
+One Christchurch woman has created an ironic vegan butchery which has seen a rise in customers with the growth of veganism.

-Flat Grater, along with her husband created the butchery, Grater Goods, last year.
+Flip Grater, along with her husband Youssef Iskrane, created the butchery, Grater Goods, last year.
 She said she saw a need with the influx of vegans throughout New Zealand and in particular, Christchurch.

-“When I became vegan, to was a very fringe idea.
-People didn’t really understand… I used to carry my own soy milk around from cafe to cafe and asked them to make me a coffee, because they didn’t have any non diary options.”
+“When I became vegan, it was a very fringe idea.
+People didn’t really understand… I used to carry my own soy milk around from cafe to cafe and asked them to make me a coffee, because they didn’t have any non-diary options.”

-Grater is a 5th generation butcher, she said she wanted to create something that is a nod to her family's history.
+Grater is a 5th generation butcher, and said she wanted to create something that is a nod to her family's history.

 The Sydenham butchery is located in a concrete building but with the number of customers rising, they have new plans to create a full butchery shop and cafe.